 And in Chicago, too, of course!
-At the four corners of the Windy City, talented private tutors are ready to share their knowledge of the Arabic language with you.
-It’s up to you to find the right one–maybe the one who is based closest to your home?
+Throughout the Windy City, talented private tutors are ready to share their knowledge of the Arabic language with you.
+It’s up to you to find the right one–maybe the one who is based close to your home?

 Superprof allows you to quickly learn Arabic, and, it must be mentioned that learning at home is a real luxury!
 The luxury to learn face to face allows you to fully understand the script and its intricacies, whether they related to verbs, expressions, or texts in general.

 No students to disturb your Arabic language courses: 100% of the professor’s time will be spent on you from the start to the end of the lesson.
 Which will give you a chance to advance at amazing speed!
 From Arabic vocabulary, to listening skills and pronunciation.
 Your tutor will have you covered.

 Studying should be fun when you approach a foreign language, and basic Arabic should be no different.